Friday Sep 17

 Can I purchase tickets in person without fees?

 Yes.
 HI-FI Annex box office is located at the main entrance off of St. Patrick St. The box office is open 1 hour prior to the published door time.
-Additionally, the new and primary box office is located two doors down from HI-FI Annex in Suite 2.
-This box office is open Monday through Friday 10am – 6pm for fee-free ticket purchases.
+Additionally, the HI-FI box office (suite 4) is open 1 hour prior to the published door time on HI-FI show nights.
 HI-FI Annex accepts cash as well as all major credit cards for ticket purchases.

 Do you have free WI-FI?